 Financial Power of Attorney

-Another vital piece of the estate planning package is a financial power of attorney.
+Another vital piece of the estate planning package is the financial power of attorney.
 Much like the healthcare power of attorney, this document designates someone that will make your financial decisions if you are unable to do so.
 This person can be permitted to make only very specific decisions (such as regarding a particular piece of real estate), or he or she can handle every aspect of your day-to-day finances.

 File Beneficiary Forms